soyesenna/spring-jwt-toolkit/README.en.md

 ### 4. Spring Security integration

-Call `jwtToolKit.authenticate(...)` to turn compact tokens into `JwtAuthenticationToken` instances that can plug into custom `AuthenticationProvider`s or filter chains.
+Call `jwtToolKit.extract(...)` inside your authentication filter or provider to turn compact JWTs into strongly typed principals before wrapping them in your own `Authentication` implementation.

 ---